Russ Harvey Consulting - Computer and Internet Services

 Edward Snowden, a former contractor for the NSA, revealed that NSA has back doors into virtually all operating systems and commercial encryption software — realtime access into anybody's computer was a reality.

-Governments and corporations are using the threat of terrorism to spy on their own citizens without any oversight from independent third parties.
+Governments and corporations are using the threat of terrorism to spy on their own citizens without any independent judicial oversight.
+They changed the laws that protect your privacy which made such regulations ineffective.

 The NSA has turned the fabric of the internet into a vast surveillance platform, but they are not magical.
 They're limited by the same economic realities as the rest of us, and our best defense is to make surveillance of us as expensive as possible.